Q 1: Why Indian market focus for listed equity investments?

 Q 15: What is your view on hedging INR exposure?

 A: Since our capital was all onshore earlier, we didn't take a view on INR while managing our onshore strategies.
 With the launch of our offshore fund, we now manage our FX risks through operational exposure and hedging.
 While operational exposures are managed through creating a diversified book of businesses with differential FX exposures, we have the flexibility to also hedge INR/USD.
-However, given RBI's import cover, vastly improved CAD, and institutional portfolio mix (90%+ of India's institutional portfolio capital stock is in equity, which responds better to easing) we are currently comfortable with assuming the INR depreciation risk.
+However, given RBI's import cover, vastly improved CAD, and relative growth/inflation dynamics we are currently comfortable with assuming the INR depreciation risk.

 Q 16: What is the Fund's cash management policy?